-My work focuses on mediated communication and its influence on political and cultural change across time.
-I am particularly interested in political journalism in both historical and contemporary settings.
+My work focuses on journalism and its influence on political and cultural change across time.

-My book – "Newspaper Wars: Civil Rights and White Resistance in South Carolina, 1935-1965" – was published by the University of Illinois Press in September 2017.
-It argues that the black and white press played a larger role in the transformation of Deep South politics in the mid-twentieth century than had been previously assumed.
+My first book – "Newspaper Wars: Civil Rights and White Resistance in South Carolina, 1935-1965" – argues that the black and white press played a larger role in the transformation of Deep South politics in the mid-twentieth century than had been previously assumed.
+I am co-editing and contributing to a second book, "Journalism & Jim Crow: The Making of White Supremacy in the New South," which is scheduled for publication next fall.

 My interest in political journalism grew out of personal experience.
 I spent more than two decades as a professional journalist covering political contests in the United States and abroad.
 During that time, I came to realize that journalists and their publics increasingly disagreed about the role journalism has played – and should play – in civic life.
 As a historian and a media researcher, I hope to engage in the scholarly conversation about an issue that is central to a democratic society.